 Gift of Heroism

 Brett’s car was on fire and he was trapped inside.
 A heroic man who also saw the accident, ran with a fire extinguisher and put the fire out before it reached Brett.
-He saved my brother from another horrific situation until the Rescue Team could arrive.
+He saved my brother from another horrific situation until the First Responders could arrive.
 I don’t have the words to thank him enough.

 Gift of Determination